Innovative Corporate Human Resources Departments

 23. Bain and Company

 The work culture at Bain is that of hard-working people who love what they do.
 Bain is a magnet for top talent and employees who stay the course.
-Retention is low because, according to the company’s human resource department, people love what they do.
+Retention is low because, according to the company’s HR department, people love what they do.
 Bain & Company’s HR recognition includes awards from Working Mother as the Best Company to Work For, the #1 Best Firm to Work For by Consulting magazine, and the Best Place to Work for LGBT Equality 2015 from Human Rights Campaign.
-The team culture allows all members to fully contribute ideas, support each other, and provide inspiration as a community.
-HR at Bain focuses on the complete-employee; combining training, mentoring, and flexibility among work schedules.
+The team culture allows all members to fully:

 22. Eileen Fisher